-iRMX 86 NUCLEUS, TERMINAL HANDLER, AND DEBUGGER REFERENCE MANUAL
+iRMX 86 NUCLEUS REFERENCE MANUAL

 This reference manual is written for any engineers planning to use the iRMX 86 Operating System.

-It is the information warehouse for the Nucleus, the Terminal Handler, and the Debugger.
+It is the information warehouse for the Nucleus.
 It contains concise but detailed discussions of the following topics:

-- The nature of objects in general and of tasks, jobs, semaphores, mailboxes, and segments in particular. - Error processing. - Interrupt processing. - The requirements and behavior of the Nucleus system calls available to all engineers. - How to use the Terminal Handler directly (without the I/O System), from both the programming and the operating points of view. - The requirements and behavior of the Debugger commands available to all engineers.
+- The nature of objects in general and of tasks, jobs, semaphores, mailboxes, and segments in particular. - Error processing. - Interrupt processing. - The requirements and behavior of the Nucleus system calls available to all engineers.

-Each of the foregoing topics is presented in a manner suitable for reference purposes and, to a lesser degree, for instructional purposes.
+Each of these topics is presented in a manner suitable for reference purposes and, to a lesser degree, for instructional purposes.